-ICTR Research Nutrition was established to support CRU investigators and protocols in developing and implementing the best nutritional plans for their research protocols for both pediatrics and adults.
+ICTR Research Nutrition was established to support CRU investigators in developing and implementing the best nutritional plans for their research protocols for both pediatrics and adults.
 Services are located in the clinical research units at both the Johns Hopkins Bayview Campus and the Broadway (main medical) Campus.

-This support includes providing nutrition experts to consult and help investigators with their protocols.
 The ICTR Research Nutrition staff can perform:

 - In-depth nutrition assessments

 - Diet intake analysis for both macro- and micro-nutrients